 I have more than one cat, how many cat beds should I buy?

-You should have one bed per cat, although cats who are especially close may prefer to sleep together.
+There should be one bed per cat, although cats who are especially close may prefer to sleep together.

 Sometimes your cat’s bed will have to double up as a hospital.
 Again, it is important to be able to clean the bed, especially if the cat is suffering from a contagious disease.